MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/rvrs-settgs-on-jrnls-lines.md

 [!include [banner](../includes/banner.md)]

-This topic addresses a question about why a reversing entry that was entered on a general journal wasn't included on the posted transaction.
+This topic addresses why a reversing entry that was entered on a general journal might not be included on the posted transaction.

-## Question
+## Symptom

-The general journal I created includes a reversing entry and reversing date on the journal.
-When I posted the journal, none of the vouchers were reversed.
-Why?
+A general journal includes a reversing entry and reversing date on the journal.
+When you post the journal, none of the vouchers are reversed.
+Why does this happen?

-## Answer
+## Resolution

 When the journal is posted, the reversing process looks only at the **Revering entry** and **Reversing date** settings on the **Lines** section of the voucher.
 This approach allows a journal to include some vouchers that are marked for reversing, and others that are not.